hannxu123/detect_llm/README.md

 Our design to build new LLM-generated datasets.
 It includes 4 major tasks and each task has 3 topics.
 Each topics have 2,000 ChatGPT and 2,000 human.

-1. Society / Politics / Sports / Entertainment News generation:
+1. Sports / Entertainment News generation.
-Base (human-written) dataset: Xsum, a dataset contains human-written news articles accompanied with a one-sentence summary. using the prompt = "Write an article following summary: Si".

-2. Product (Amazon) / Movie (IMDb) / Scientific Paper (XXX) review:
+2. Product (Amazon) / Movie (IMDb).

-3. Use ChatGPT to create stories
-GRE / SAT Essay, HS standardized testing essays are difficult to find; not released by the organizations, Datasets\\
-ivypanda essays, [dataset link](https://huggingface.co/datasets/qwedsacf/ivypanda-essays/)) ASAP dataset (only 8 prompts)
+3. Use ChatGPT to create stories. ivypanda essays, [dataset link](https://huggingface.co/datasets/qwedsacf/ivypanda-essays/)) ASAP dataset (only 8 prompts)

 4. Question Answer: